Employment Agreement Attorneys Serving Clients in New York City and Beyond

 Employment Contract and Severance Package Negotiation

 By being proactive before signing a contract, you can protect your interests and prevent costly disputes.
 If you have already signed the contract, we will help you explore your options.
 We negotiate contracts to ensure that they reflect our clients’ best interests.
-Our lawyers review all types of employment contracts, including:
+Our lawyers negotiate, draft, and review all types of employment contracts, including: